MaximDieball/Fulcrum/README.md

 # Fulcrum
 **THIS CODE IS FOR LEARNING PURPOSES ONLY.
 THIS CODE IS NOT FOR USE WITHOUT PERMISSION.
-THE CURRENT VERSION IS NOT ANONYMISED AND CAN BE BACKTRACKED TO YOU.
-DO NOT MISS USE THIS!**
+THE CURRENT VERSION IS NOT ANONYMIZED AND CAN BE TRACED BACK TO YOU.
+DO NOT MISSUSE THIS!**

 Fulcrum is a remote monitoring and access software with a Fulcrum beacon running on an infected computer that is accessible via a dedicated Discord server.
 The Discord server acts as a command and control server for an unlimited number of beacons.
 Each beacon creates its own text channel with the PC's name and a hardware ID as the channel's name.